Lamet, Padres cool off Phillies with 5-3 victory

-PHILADELPHIA (AP) — Dinelson Lamet pitched six solid innings, Ty France hit a tiebreaking single and the San Diego Padres cooled off the Philadelphia Phillies with a 5-3 victory Saturday night.
+PHILADELPHIA (AP) — Dinelson Lamet and the San Diego Padres finally cooled off Philadelphia’s lineup.

+The right-hander pitched six solid innings, Ty France hit a tiebreaking single and the Padres beat the Phillies 5-3 on Saturday night.

 Lamet (2-2) allowed three runs and six hits with six strikeouts and a walk.
-The 27-year-old right-hander was making his eighth start since missing last season due to Tommy John surgery.
+The 27-year-old was making his eighth start since missing last season due to Tommy John surgery.

+“I felt good,” Lamet said through a translator.
+“Every outing I’m feeling better.”

 J.T.
 Realmuto homered for the Phillies, who lost for the first time since former manager Charlie Manuel returned as hitting coach on Tuesday.
 Philadelphia dropped one game out of the second NL wild-card spot.